 Searchable Databases and Email Alerts

-Grants.gov is the central application and information resource for Federal grant programs.
-Here, you can find and apply to any of more than 1,000 programs within 26 grant-making agencies.
+Grants.gov is the central application and information resource for Federal grant programs, with more than 1,000 programs within 26 grant-making agencies.
 You can search by agency, date range, funding activity category, or eligibility.
 You may also sign up to receive customized email notifications of grant announcements most relevant to your research.

-NSF funds research and education in most fields of the natural sciences and engineering, as well as some areas of the social and behavioral sciences.
-NSF accounts for about one-fourth of federal support to academic institutions for basic research.
+National Science Foundation (NSF) funds research and education in most fields of the natural sciences and engineering, as well as some areas of the social and behavioral sciences.

-We recommend you search the NSF awards database to help target your project to specific programs, request copies of successful proposals from PIs, and identify potential NSF-funded partners.
+Search the NSF awards database to help target your project to specific programs, request copies of successful proposals, and identify potential NSF-funded partners.

-NEH is dedicated to supporting research, education, preservation, and public programs in the humanities.
-As the largest funder of humanities programs in the U.S., it provides grants in four funding areas: preserving and providing access to cultural resources, education, research, and public programs.
-Review the list of available funding opportunities and search the NEH awards database to help target your project to specific programs and request copies of successful proposals.
+National Endowment for the Humanities (NEH) funds four areas: preserving and providing access to cultural resources; education; research; and public programs.
+Review available funding opportunities and search the awards database to help target your project to specific programs and request copies of successful proposals.

-NEA is a "public agency dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education."
-As the nation's largest annual funder of the arts, the NEA supports programs in a wide range of artistic disciplines, including arts education, dance, design, folk and traditional arts, literature, media arts, music, musical theater, opera, theater, and visual arts.
-Review the list of available funding opportunities and search the listing of recent NEA grants to help target your project to specific programs, and request copies of successful proposals.
+National Endowment for the Arts (NEA) supports programs in a wide range of artistic disciplines, including arts education, dance, design, folk and traditional arts, literature, media arts, music, musical theater, opera, theater, and visual arts.
+Review the list of available funding opportunities and search recent grants to help target your project to specific programs, and request copies of successful proposals.